 As more and more consumers choose to “go green”, a global emphasis on sustainability has transpired into the business world.
-Companies are recognizing the importance of sustainability not only in terms of environmental impact, but in terms of customer interest.
+Companies are recognizing the importance of sustainability not only in terms of environmental impact, but in terms of customer interest, as well as business interest in wanting to keep business expenses down on energy bills for example, therefore many businesses will look into comparison sites for various Business Electricity offers available.
 In their report of Global Trends in the Sports Industry, Nielsen said 66% of consumers are willing to pay more for brands committed to positive social and environmental change.
 Another study reveals 64% of consumers pick a brand based on their stance and interaction with societal and environmental issues.

 Given this new wave of consumer interest in sustainable products, business leaders are prompted to address issues related to environmental responsibility.
 Below are steps that can be taken to make your sports event or fitness business more sustainable.